-If you've been wondering how digital currencies differ from cryptocurrencies, this article may help you.
+If you’ve wondered how digital currencies differ from cryptocurrencies, this article may help you.
 Are they the same thing?
 They are different forms of money.

 What is a Cryptocurrency?

 According to Wikipedia, cryptocurrencies are digital assets designed to work as a medium of exchange.
-The ownership of an individual coin gets stored in a ledger in a special database that uses cryptography to protect the record and control the creation of new coins and verify transactions.
+The ownership of an individual coin gets stored in a ledger in a special database that uses cryptography to protect the record.
+It also controls the creation of new coins and verifies transactions.

 They do not exist physically, as with paper money, and typically are not issued by any central authority or bank.
-When developers implement decentralized control, each cryptocurrency operates through a distributed technology, usually a blockchain, which serves as a public database for its operation.
+When developers implement decentralized control, each cryptocurrency operates through a distributed technology, usually a blockchain, which serves as a public database.

-They are primarily used to carry out peer-to-peer payments, but some extend into the real world to pay for goods and services.
-Some cryptocurrencies are considered secure, reliable, and trusted, as they use decentralization and cryptography.
+They are primarily used to carry out peer-to-peer payments.
+Some extend into the real world to pay for goods and services.
+Some cryptocurrencies are considered secure, reliable, and trusted using decentralization and cryptography.
 A technology that is a blend of different sciences has mathematics as its basis.
 The fact that they use a decentralized blockchain prevents a single person or central authority from being able to control the actions on the network.

 What is Digital Money?